The Ruby agent can trace outgoing HTTP requests made by your application or script in order to:

 the value of the

-The New Relic Ruby agent supports Typhoeus versions 0.5.3 or higher.
+The New Relic Ruby agent supports Typhoeus version 0.5.3 or higher.

 Parallel requests made via the

 partial tracing support.
 For such requests, the Ruby agent will record a single

 transaction trace node representing the entire batch, but you will not be able

 to see the details about each individual request in the batch.
 Requests made via

 Hydra mechanism will also not get cross application tracing support.